aayla-secura/mixnmatchttp/README.md

   -K FILE, --key FILE   PEM file containing the private key for the server
                         certificate. (default: ./key.pem)
-  -S, --no-ssl          Don't use SSL. (default: True)
+  -S, --no-ssl          Don't use SSL. (default: True) -l FILE, --logfile FILE
+                        File to write requests to.
+Will write to stdout if not given. (default: None)
 ```